 Terms and conditions are also a great way to build trust with customers by demonstrating that you are a reputable business.

-Many entrepreneurs choose to forgo terms and conditions, thinking that they are not necessary.
+Many entrepreneurs forget about this legally binding contract, thinking that they are not necessary.
 However, without them, you may be opening yourself up to legal action if something goes wrong.

 It’s always better to be safe than sorry, so make sure you have clear terms and conditions in place before starting your business.